nanoservicesforge/docs/docs-app/docs/docs/building/kernel_and_contracts.md

 # Kernel and Data Contracts

-A data contract is a struct that is used to communicate through two boundaries.
-The term Kernel is heavily used in domain driven design where a kernel is any entity that acts as a bridge between two domains.
-Because the ecosystem of nanoservices is focused on smoothing out how multiple Rust servers play with each other, our kernel is compiled into two Rust entities that want to communicate with each other.
+A data contract is a struct designed to allow communication over some two boundary.
+The term "Kernel" is heavily used in domain driven design and refers to any entity that acts as a bridge between two domains.
+Because the nanoservice ecosystem is focused on ensuring that multiple Rust servers play with nicely each other, we will build our kernel as a pair of Rust entities that communicate with each other.
 If one entity compiles another entity into its binary, then the kernel is merely housing the structs.
-However, if the two entities are separate binaries, then the kernel's structs are then serialised and sent over the network.
-Because both entitlies have the same structs from the same kernel, then the deserialisation process is seamless, and the kernel acts as a compilation bridge between the two entities, allowing the rust compiler to still perform its type checking.
+However, if the two entities are separate binaries, then the kernel's structs must be serialised and sent over the network.
+Because both entities share the same structs, the deserialisation process is seamless, and the rust compiler performs its type checking across a commen set of structs.

-Because the same contract is sent back and fourth between the client and server, the contract must house both the incoming and outgoing data.
-The incoming and outgoing data does not have to be housed at the same time, both ingoing and outgoing fields can be `Option<T>`.
+Because the same contract is sent back and fourth between the client and server, the contract must act as a carrier for both the incoming and outgoing data.
+Since it does not make sense to send both incoming and outgoing data at the same time, the respective fields arte typically of type `Option<T>`.

 In the `kernel` workspace, we have a `lib.rs` file that contains the contracts.

 ```rust
 use futures::{sink::SinkExt, StreamExt};